-As middle managers, it is vital to effectively evaluate and address underperformance in the workplace.
-This can be a challenging task, but with the right tools and approaches, it is possible to address these issues productively and positively.
+For middle managers, it’s crucial to deal with underperformance in the workplace effectively.
+This can be tough, but with the right tools and methods, it’s possible to handle these situations well.

-By the end of this session, participants will have a comprehensive understanding of how to evaluate and address underperformance in their teams, equipping them to handle these situations professionally and effectively.
+By the end of the session, participants will understand how to evaluate and address underperformance in their teams, helping them handle these situations professionally and effectively.

 - Understanding the Spectrum of Underperformance: Types and Causes

 - Effective Assessment and Data Collection for Underperformance